JuliaConQuantumMini/JuliaConQuantumMini.github.io/README.md

-# The Website of the Krastanov Lab at UMass Amherst
+# The Website of the Quantum Minisymposium @ JuliaCon